Trusted WordPress tutorials, when you need them most.

 • The plugin supports popular payment gateways.

-• It provides paywall site performance information, such as revenue and sales reports.
+• It provides performance information, such as revenue and sales reports.

-• You can allow users to buy single-category purchases, one-time access, or even individual content.
+• You can allow users to purchase one-time access to individual categories or specific posts.

 Cons of Paid Memberships Pro:

-Why We Recommend Paid Memberships Pro: We like Paid Memberships Pro because the free version is good enough to get started if you just want to create a paywall in WordPress.
-But if you want to add other customizations like improving the checkout experience, the ability to accept donations, or other advanced features, then you can upgrade to the Pro version.
+Why We Recommend Paid Memberships Pro: We like Paid Memberships Pro because the free version is powerful enough to get started.
+If you want to add other customizations, like improving the checkout experience or accepting donations, you can always upgrade to the Pro version.

 Pricing: Paid Memberships Pro starts from $174 per year.
 But there’s also a free version, which you can download when you sign up for an account.